Where are you going? I was in Istanbul and surrounding areas last month, very safe.

 I have found that people want to chat with you all the time - on the bus, waiting for a taxi etc. I have always worked out that sometimes these innocent chats are a lead in for something else.
 A friend of mine now refuses to engage in chit-chat but I actually like it but I also know enough Turkish so can understand what they are talking about when they speak to each other.

-My suggestions would be to not go off with a stranger, to always ensure that you know roughly where you are going, especially at night, dress modestly, take a wrap when you are on the overnight bus so you can cover up, dont accept drinks from a stranger etc etc. Probably be the same as you would at home - not everyone is out to trick or hurt you, but there will always be the odd one or two who will try their luck. almost 8 years ago
+My suggestions would be to not go off with a stranger, to always ensure that you know roughly where you are going, especially at night, dress modestly, take a wrap when you are on the overnight bus so you can cover up, dont accept drinks from a stranger etc etc. Probably be the same as you would at home - not everyone is out to trick or hurt you, but there will always be the odd one or two who will try their luck. about 8 years ago